 The hydraulic module’s valves revert to their default position when the ignition is switch off for more than two minutes.
 The master cylinder cutoff solenoids have now been remove, allowing brake fluid to flow to the front brakes.
 The two ABS relays are remove to prevent the system from becoming activate.
 To bleed the front brakes, first pump the master cylinder to build up pressure in the system, then release the bleed nipple to let the fluid out.
 The pipes leading to and from the master cylinder and the stroke simulator are bled properly when the front brakes are bled this way.

 Brake pad replacement is a straightforward procedure.
-When the relays are remove, a clean path from the rear calipers to the reservoir and from the front callipers to the master cylinder is form.
-During piston retraction, Toyota does not advocate clamping the brake hose and venting the calliper at the bleed nipple.
+When the relays are remove, a clean path from the rear calipers to reservoir and from front calipers to master cylinder is form.
+During piston retraction, Toyota does not advocate clamping the brake hose and venting the caliper at the bleed nipple.

 Note: the following is not a complete set of instructions on brake bleeding, it’s to demonstrate what is happening in the hydraulic system during the process.
 Remember you should always follow vehicle manufacturer’s instructions.